vserova/book/pages/ch_getcode_svn.md

 -   [FTP Download Now](ftp://ftp.ncbi.nih.gov/toolbox/ncbi_tools++/CURRENT)

 -   **Available FTP Archives**: Select the archive for your system.
 When the dialog box appears, choose the destination in your file system for the downloaded archive. ***Note:*** With some browsers, you may need to right-click-and-hold with your mouse and use the `'Save Link As...', 'Copy to Folder...'`, or similar options from the drop-down menu to properly save the archive.
-For a current list of the source code archives for different operating system/compiler combinations consult the current Release Notes available at <ftp://ftp.ncbi.nih.gov/toolbox/ncbi_tools++/CURRENT/RELEASE_NOTES.html>
+For a current list of the source code archives for different operating system/compiler combinations consult [the current Release Notes](release_notes.html).

 -   **Unpack the Source Archive**